Cultural Robustness and Diversity

 Quick Start

-1. Download prompts for languages your model supports (14 languages available)
+1. Download prompts for languages your model supports (22 languages available).
+Note minimum five languages needs to be supported and submitted.

 2. Generate responses to diversity and robustness questions